Syros | A Mediterranean Island Masterpiece

 - The Monastery of the Jesuits has a valuable library with 6,000 books, ancient inscriptions, icons, and other objects of worship.
 Inside the monastery, there is the church of Panagia Karlos.

-- The Museum of Cycladic Art is located in Ermoupolis, near Miaouli Square.
+- You can find the Museum of Cycladic Art in Ermoupolis, near Miaouli Square.
 It exhibits an interesting collection of Cycladic art and findings from the Cycladic period excavated in Syros and other Cycladic islands.

 - The Museum of Markos Vamvakaris.